aristanetworks/atd-public/topologies/datacenter/labguides/source/aa-cvp_upgrade.rst

    #.
 Download the CVP upgrade file from arista.com
    #.
 Transfer the upgrade file to the CVP server
    #.
 Start the CVP upgrade Process
    #.
+Check CVP server version number to verify upgrade is complete

+#.
 Check CVP server current version number